How to get the highest reputation score [Success Guide]

 Having an easy-to-spot and working unsubscribe link will help you make more sales as it will increase your sender reputation and deliverability.

-π ACTION 3 : Send fewer follow-ups (cold outreach oriented).
+π ACTION 3 : Send fewer follow-ups (cold outreach use case).

 We all have heard that the more follow-ups you send, the more sales you make.
 In a wonderful word of easy deliverability it may have been true, but in the real email world, that puts you in spam.